Technical-writing-mentorship-program/Technicalwritingcourse/content/docs/TechnicalWritingCourse/Introduction-to-information-architecture.md

 ---
-title: "Information  Architecture for Technical Writers: A blueprint for usable documentation"
+title: "Information  Architecture for Technical Writers"
 description: "This guide equips technical writers with the essential skills needed to structure your content efficiently and logically, while creating user-friendly pathways through technical documentation."
 summary: "Technical writers are the architect of knowledge, but curating effective documentation requires more than just a clear prose.
 A well-crafted information architecture forms the foundation, ensuring users can navigate complex information with ease and find the answers they need quickly."
 date: 2023-08-07T16:04:48+02:00